thanhhoa214/learning/alchemy-university-web3/chordchain/chordchain-fe/README.md

 - Support [Open Graph protocol](https://ogp.me/) for sharing
 - Support cursor to track current word in the song (aka karaoke mode)
 - Support channel (QR code cast) for group of users to play/sing together
+- Strict type for calling contract using Viem

 ## Getting Started